Licences required for private dams used for domestic and stock purposes

 The works licence may also be subject to an application fee and validity period.

 What to expect

-- have one of their diversion inspectors contact you to arrange a site inspection
+- Have one of their staff contact you to arrange a site inspection.

 (a) household purposes; or